 Ladies and gentlemen

 The « 1st Swiss Orthogeriatrics Day Bern » was a great success, with around 190 participants from 16 different cantons in Switzerland.
-All occupational groups involved in the treatment of the elderly were represented, and we had a platform for interdisciplinary and interprofessional exchange.
+All occupational groups involved in the treatment of the elderly were represented, and we had a rich and informative interdisciplinary exchange.

 Treating the elderly is an exciting challenge for me – as a person, as a scientist and as a surgeon.